TheJacksonLaboratory/bioconnect-lib-doc/README.md

 ## Config Logging in Django Application
-only file to change is: settings.py
+only file needs to change is: settings.py

 add import for the BioConnect logging handler